ThalesGroup/secure-ml/security-plan/ml-secplan.md

 ## ML SecPlan - Brief
 **![image](../images/ml.png)**

-* Data Security: It refers to securing data that can be training data, validation data, data stored in vector databases, etc.
+* **Data Security**: It refers to securing data that can be training data, validation data, data stored in vector databases, etc.
-* Model Security: It refers to hardening the model in both development and inference time.
+* **Model Security**: It refers to hardening the model in both development and inference time.
-* Platform Security: It refers to hardening of the underlying platform where the ML model is being developed or operated, along with any associated data.
+* **Platform Security**: It refers to hardening of the underlying platform where the ML model is being developed or operated, along with any associated data.
-* Security Compliance: It refers to being compliant to both internal and external regulations, standards, and best practices as application to the Trusted AI principles.
+* **Security Compliance**: It refers to being compliant to both internal and external regulations, standards, and best practices as application to the Trusted AI principles.
-* Human Security: It refers to humans being well trained, authenticated, authorized, and capable to handle security incidents around ML ecosystem.
+* **Human Security**: It refers to humans being well trained, authenticated, authorized, and capable to handle security incidents around ML ecosystem.

 ## ML SecPlan - Goals and Techniques
 |  | DATA SECURITY | MODEL SECURITY | PLATFORM SECURITY | SECURITY COMPLIANCE | HUMAN SECURITY |